Is the crawling milestone no longer necessary for a child's development? This article provides helpful…

 Another reason resistance bands are so important is to help your child’s posture, hand strength, trunk and core strength.
 Many students who struggle in these areas have trouble copying notes from the chalkboard; they struggle with handwriting and fine motor, are often clumsy and lie on their desk as if they were too tired to actively learn in the classroom.
 Activities with resistance bands can strengthen those core muscles in the body, trunk, hands and neck to improve in each of these areas.
 It also helps children work their brains back to front, top to bottom and right to left, which helps your child’s receptive and expressive language, emotional grounding, auditory processing, retention, reading and writing.

 Resistance bands are versatile and can be used in many different ways.
 Here are a few exercises that may be beneficial for your child, however, there are many more you can try at home.
+To get your own resistance bands for these activities, click here.

 Stretching Arms and Legs